Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDeadlineTimer-c.rst

 Timer types
 -----------

-Like :sip:ref:`~PyQt6.QtCore.QTimer`, :sip:ref:`~PyQt6.QtCore.QDeadlineTimer` can select among different levels of coarseness on the timers.
+Like :sip:ref:`~PyQt6.QtCore.QTimer` and QChronoTimer, :sip:ref:`~PyQt6.QtCore.QDeadlineTimer` can select among different levels of coarseness on the timers.
 You can select precise timing by passing :sip:ref:`~PyQt6.QtCore.Qt.TimerType.PreciseTimer` to the functions that set of change the timer, or you can select coarse timing by passing :sip:ref:`~PyQt6.QtCore.Qt.TimerType.CoarseTimer`. :sip:ref:`~PyQt6.QtCore.Qt.TimerType.VeryCoarseTimer` is currently interpreted the same way as :sip:ref:`~PyQt6.QtCore.Qt.TimerType.CoarseTimer`.

 This feature is dependent on support from the operating system: if the OS does not support a coarse timer functionality, then :sip:ref:`~PyQt6.QtCore.QDeadlineTimer` will behave like :sip:ref:`~PyQt6.QtCore.Qt.TimerType.PreciseTimer` was passed.